0

 Photo: ©RODNAE Productions from Pexels via Canva.com

-Our minds are an integral part of ourselves.
-The mind establishes a definitive trajectory for how we live in God’s world.
-Did you know the Christian mind is a progression into four different ones?
-Like mile-markers up the interstate, you begin with one type; it evolves into something better, aiming for the purest kind of mind a person can have, the mind of Christ.
-What kind of mind do you have?
-Where are you in this progression?
-Are you ready to analyze the evolution of the Christian mind?
+Our minds are an integral part of ourselves that establishes a definitive trajectory for how we live well in God’s world.
+Did you know the Christian mind evolves into four different types?
+Like mile-markers up the interstate, we begin with one type of mind, and then it evolves into better versions, aiming for the purest kind of mind a person can have, which is the mind of Christ.
+As you consider the four types, what kind of mind do you have?
+Where are you in this four-step progression?
+Let’s analyze the evolution of the Christian mind.

 You may want to read: